donkirkby/donimoes/raw_rules/new_rules.md

     order.
 (1 player, double-six dominoes)
 * **Tetromino Road** is a board game I designed where you lay out dominoes with roads between them.
 (2 players, double-six dominoes, beads and coins)
+* **Writing Rules** is a section to help me remember how to create the different types of diagrams.

 ## Donimo Drivers
 Dice can walk or drive to their destination.